 How podcasting became the medium for the people

-Postcasts are everywhere nowadays, and everyone from celebrities to your best friend probably has one.
+Podcasts are everywhere these days, and everyone from celebrities to your best friend probably has one.
 But where did podcasts get their start?

-The results, as Winer explains, is a "medium that's for the people."
+The result, as Winer explains, is a "medium that's for the people."

 — Produced by Beza Seife